 - Robert’s Rules of Order does not allow this motion to be made in committee meetings.

 See our article No debate at all—legitimate, but unwise, for an example of the misuse of this motion.

 Sample script for “call the question”

 Here is a sample script.
-If you would like help preparing a script for your own situation, you can book an appointment here.
+If you would like help preparing a script for your own situation, contact us!

 Member A: I call the question.

 Member B (without being recognized): Second!